Making a self-contained air drumming instrument

 Our solution is to create an embedded IoT instrument that people can use with a mobile phone, tablet or virtual reality headset.
 This means solving the problem of doing high speed real time motion tracking and low latency audio rendering on an affordable IoT hardware platform.
 No one has tried to do this before – we are the first mover and leader in optically tracked percussion instruments.

-The project has helped us derisk the introduction of the next Aerodrums model to market, as well as reducing its cost to end users.
+The project enabled us to de-risk the introduction of the next Aerodrums model to market, as well as reducing its cost to end users.
 This is key to our ambition to democratise access to percussion instruments.
 These fall in a category of goods that is currently difficult to use in dense housing, expensive and whose manufacturing is demanding on the environment.

-When the product is released, it will enable a key part of our business model, which is to offer digital goods to users of the instrument.
+When we launch the product we will be able to activate a key part of our business model, which is to offer digital goods to users of the instrument.
 These will include music lessons, new sounds, new instrument configurations, visual 3D “skins” and play along songs.

 The above combined with the higher attractiveness to end users of a self contained instrument will allow our company to grow.